grafana/k6-learn/Modules/Load Testing.md

 Total duration: 100 minutes
 ```

-In the example above, the average load test was defined in terms of the number of VUs, but it can also be defined in terms of the number of iterations or requests per second that the test generates.
+In the preceding example, the average load test was defined in terms of the number of VUs, but it can also be defined in terms of the number of iterations or requests per second that the test generates.
 For more information, see [Setting load profiles with executors](Setting%20load%20profiles%20with%20executors.md).

 ## Stress test

 A stress test, also known as a peak load test, simulates the traffic that the application is expected to experience at the *highest* point of the day or season.
 While the average load test simulates the traffic on a typical day, aggregated over a week, month, or longer, a stress test focuses on the highest amount of traffic that the application experiences.

-Though a stress test is similar to an average load test in shape it usually generates a far higher test throughput than the average load test does.
-For example, an application that typically has 100 users accessing it on a regular day, but 300 users during the lunch hour might benefit from being tested with a stress test at the 300 VU level.
+Though a stress test is similar to an average load test in shape, it usually generates a far higher test throughput.
+Consider an application that typically has 100 accessing users during "normal" hours, but 300 users during the lunch hour.
+This application might benefit from being tested with a stress test at the 300 VU level.

-Stress tests are a good test scenario when testing rush hours or sale periods during which the application faces heavier-than-normal load.
+Stress tests are a good test scenario when testing rush hours or sale periods during which the application faces abnormally heavy load.

 ## Soak or Endurance Test